How smart meters can empower consumers to engage with their energy use

 On the panel, Dan Brooke, chief executive at Smart Energy GB, said smart meters were creating an energy system that is “more flexible, (and) more dynamic”.
 He compared it with the development of satnav systems that provide up-to-date information on journeys, as opposed to the historic use of maps.

-Some smart meters come with in home displays (IHDs), giving users near real-time data about their energy consumption and equipping them with the tools to adapt to more energy efficient living.
+Most smart meters come with in home displays (IHDs), giving users near real-time data about their energy consumption and equipping them with the tools to adapt to more energy efficient living.
 This could be by switching activity to off-peak periods or by generally cutting down on intensive usage patterns.

 It’s a concept that excites many energy users, but, Brooke acknowledges, mainstream users are playing catch-up when it comes to concepts such as ‘time of use tariffs’ – which refers to the different price of energy at different times of the day.
+With time of use tariffs, energy is more likely to be cheaper when fewer people are using it, or when more renewable energy is being generated.
+These optional tariffs mean that using appliances during particularly sunny or windy days or during the night could cost you less.

 “When energy is at its most expensive, you’ll be able to draw electricity from your car, which is basically a big battery on wheels.”

 For this to become a reality, people need to get used to utilising their energy information to take an action.
+Research from Uswitch found that over 86 per cent of smart meters successfully sent energy data to the supplier, meaning that collecting this information has not been a roadblock for improving efficiency.

-Jason Stevens, principal consultant at Engage Consulting, agrees with the role that IHDs play in bring people closer to their energy data, and during the COP26 discussion he said this will result in greater decision-making opportunities down the line, as well as more convenient pre-payment and remote top-ups.
+Jason Stevens, principal consultant at Engage Consulting, agreed with the role that IHDs play in bring people closer to their energy data, and during the COP26 discussion he said this will result in greater decision-making opportunities down the line, as well as more convenient pre-payment and remote top-ups.

 Not only will humans understand more about energy, but so will machines.
 Steve Cunningham, chief executive of Geo, an energy technology provider, said: “There are already some white goods and thermostats that talk to smart meters to control things like heating and power, avoiding peaks and cutting carbon emissions.”